FabienLauf/cran-packages-indexer/README.md

  - Java 8
  - Maven 3.4.3

+Frameworks used:
+ - Spring boot
+ - Camel
+ - Embedded MongoDB

+Workflow:
+ 1. Camel context starts first and is responsible for indexing the packaged as follow:
+     1. Download the list of packages from https://cran.r-project.org/src/contrib/PACKAGES
+     2. Split the listing by package and process them one by one in parallel
+     3. Download each package artifact
+     4. Unzip and untar DESCRIPTION file for each package
+     5. Normalize the DESCRIPTION file
+     6. Map Description file to POJO
+     7. Persist the POJO in MongoDB
+ 2. When 50 packages have been saved in DB, the routing stops.
+ 3. Tomcat starts and user can hit the search URL: http://localhost:8080/search?q=s

 ## Build

 Dependencies installation, code compilation, test suites, and packaging are run at once by this script.